-In this work, we present results from the LES/PDF simulations of the three operating modes described in Sec.
-1.1 on a small cylindrical domain that encompasses the volume between the two nozzle exit planes as shown in Fig. 1(c).
+In this work, we present results from the LES/PDF simulations of the three operating modes described in Section 1.1 on a small cylindrical domain that encompasses the volume between the two nozzle exit planes as highlighted by the red box in Fig. 1b.
 The solution domain has two inflows in the axial direction for the two opposed streams and an outflow in the radial direction.
-The coupled LES/PDF simulations are computationally expensive primarily due to the Monte-Carlo particle based PDF code, and more importantly the prime focus is to study the turbulence-chemistry interactions in the turbulent flames which are established near the stagnation plane.
-Therefore, it is decided to consider the small solution domain excluding the nozzles to make the high-fidelity LES/PDF simulations simpler and less expensive.
+The coupled LES/PDF simulations are computationally expensive primarily due to the Monte-Carlo particle based PDF code, and therefore, it is decided to consider the small solution domain excluding the nozzles to make the LES/PDF simulations simpler and less expensive.